usethesource/usethesource.github.io/about/coding.md

 * use relations over maps where possible, for future generalizability where suddenly the mapping is not many-to-one anymore.
 The underlying datastructures for relations gracefully expand.
 * Staging before parametrization: introduce an intermediate datatype or relation instead of adding (higher order) parameters to introduce algorithmic variability.
 * Positional fields of ADT constructors, when they have a `src` origin field are always ordered by their original position from left you right.
 The same holds for lists of ADT constructors; they remain ordered by their `src` field, unless the elements do not originate from the same source file anymore.
+* Collect and reason about algorithmic answers using relational calculus: union, intersecting, composition, comprehensions, recursion, solve statement; over use the of higher order first class functions and closures.
+Immutable relations are easier to debug, much easier to extend,  and have fewer bugs in general due to equational reasoning that you loose when using closures over mutable state.